linuxha/RT68mx/README.md

 RT68mx is a real time OS by Microware.
 Microware has been kind enough to allow us to make the code available.
 It's a very interesting OS as it's quite small, about 1K in size, has very little overhead using 128 bytes of RAM for the OS.
 The rest is for programs/applications/processes.

-RT68mx can handle 8 processes.
+RT68mx can handle 8 processes but can be expanded for more processes.

 # Table of Contents